-Indie fans urged to shop to help Sony-singed labels
+Indie fans urged to shop to help Sony-signed labels

 Small labels hit hard by Enfield arson